tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Digital.ai Agility

-Digital.ai.Agility is Enterprise level planning and tracking platform to build agile practices that scale across theenterprise.
+Digital.ai.Agility is Enterprise level planning and tracking platform to build agile practices that scale across the  enterprise.

 ---